 Policeman 2: "You are so dumb!
 Zat's one of us!
 Zis means 'Griminal Bolice'!"

-- Franconian: Spoken in the area between Thuringia, Bavaria and Hesse.
+- Franconian: Spoken in the area between Thuringia, (Old) Bavaria and Hessen.
 Replaces P and T sounds by B and D respectively.

 - The locals call it the hard B and the soft B respectively.